JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/02-MTL/15-The-ReaderT-Capability-Design-Pattern.md

 runApp :: AppM a -> Environment -> Effect a
 runApp (AppM reader_T) env = runReaderT reader_T env

-instance lts :: LogToScreen AppM where log = liftEffect $ Console.log
+-- Layer 1 (the implementations of each instance) instance lts :: LogToScreen AppM where log = liftEffect $ Console.log